getbread/volusion_bread_release/README.md

 **Disable Category Page Button**
 Checkout this box will prevent the Bread Pay button from appearing under each product on your category pages, where multiple products are listed.

+**Replace Volusion Checkout Button with Bread Pay Button when Buyer Chooses Bread Pay at Checkout** You have two options for how your customers will see and check out with Bread Pay.
+If this box is not checked, a second button will appear prompting them to click to check out with Bread, in the same way as it displays on your product detail and cart pages.
+If you check this box, when a customer chooses Bready Pay from the dropdown of payment options on the Checkout Page, the standard Place Order Button will disappear and be replaced with the Check out with Bread Pay button.
+Make sure that your Bread Pay payment method type that you created as part of your setup under Settings > Payment is properly configured and turned on.
+See Step 9 under Installation above for detailed instructions.
+We recommend checking this box to avoid confusion for your customers on where to click to check out, but it can sometimes have trouble loading on more heavily customized Volusion websites.

 ## Volusion API
 These fields are required in order to connect to your Volusion Store, as well as to make sure that your customers get email confirmations from Volusion when they checkout with Bread Pay.